9/11 COPD (Chronic Obstructive Pulmonary Disease) & Asthma

-COPD Sufferers Are Entitled to Free Health Care and Compensation
+COPD and Asthma Sufferers Are Entitled to 100% Free Health Care and Compensation

-The World Trade Center Health Program and the September 11th Victim Compensation Fund provide for health care and victim compensation for exposed individuals suffering from COPD.
+The World Trade Center Health Program and the September 11th Victim Compensation Fund (VCF) provide for free health care and victim compensation for exposed individuals suffering from COPD, asthma or emphysema.
 Originally, these two programs provided medical care and compensation to individuals who were suffering from aggravations or a worsening of pre-existing 9/11 COPD.

 Should you have questions about free medical care or a compensation award for COPD from the 9/11 Victim Compensation Fund, please call us at 1-855-982-4636.